junxit/us-congress-bills-110/metadata.md

 - 2007-04-30 — Introduced in House
 - 2007-04-30 — Introduced in House
 - 2007-04-30 — Referred to the House Committee on Oversight and Government Reform.
+- 2007-05-21 — Considered under suspension of the rules. (consideration: CR H5487-5488)
+- 2007-05-21 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2077.
+- 2007-05-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-05-21 — Mr. Davis (IL) moved to suspend the rules and pass the bill.
+- 2007-05-21 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5488)
+- 2007-05-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H5488)